This country breakfast is full of nutty, southwestern flavor. It's the perfect recipe for lazy weekends!

 - Blue Cornmeal Waffles are hearty, crisp on the outside, and perfectly chewy and soft inside.

 - Scones and breakfast—a perfect combination.
-Try this no-fail method to make the best Glazed Lemon & Blueberry Scones ever!
+Try this no-fail method to make the best blueberry scones with lemon glaze ever!

 - Blueberries for breakfast?
 Try this blueberry cream cheese coffee cake.

 - Mock Devonshire Cream (think: upgraded whipped cream for your upgraded pancakes!)

 - Patriotic Summer Fruit Salad